-Your kid’s school teaches them reading, writing, and arithmetic.
-But what about everything else they need to know?
-There are all sorts of skills – some basic, some fairly complex — that kids need to master in order to have the sort of social, emotional and practical wherewithal to be good at life.
-According to child development experts, career planners and business leaders, here’s where to start to ensure your kids are best prepared for whatever the world throws at them.
+There are all sorts of life skills – some basic, some fairly complex — that kids need to master in order to have the sort of social, emotional and practical wherewithal to be good at life.
+According to child-development experts, career planners and business leaders, here’s where to start to ensure your kids are well-prepared for whatever (and whoever) the world throws at them.

 3. They have a solid handshake.